msherif4/kodo/README.rst

 License
 -------
-Kodo is available under a research and educational friendly licensee, see the details in the LICENSE.txt file.
+Kodo is available under a research and educational friendly licensee, see the details in the LICENSE.rst file.

 Documentation
 -------------